How do I get a free library card?

 My friend downloads digital eBooks and eAudios free from the library.
 How can I set up my account to begin accessing the digital collection?

-From our website, click on eLibrary on the top navigation bar to find links to all our electronic resources.
-For specific directions to access eBooks and eAudios, from the eLibrary page click on Downloadables.
+From our website, click on Click to find links and instructions to all our electronic resources, including eBooks and eAudios.

 What do I do if I can’t find what I’m looking for in your catalog?